modus-continens/docs/src/tutorial.md

 * Line-comments starts with `#`.
 In the above case, the equivalent instructions in Dockerfile have been written out for clarity using comments.

-* Modusfile consists of a series of rules of the form `HEAD :- BODY.`, where `HEAD` is a single literal, and `BODY` is an expression involving other literals. **Note that the `.` at the end denotes the end of the rule, and is a required part of the syntax.**
+* Modusfile consists of a series of rules of the form `HEAD :- BODY.`, where `HEAD` is a single literal, and `BODY` is an expression involving other literals.

 * A literal has the form `foo(arg1, arg2, ...)` where `foo` is the name of the predicate, and `arg1`, `arg2`, etc. are arguments.
 Examples of literals in the above file are `my_app("debug")`, `from("rust")`.
 Literals can also have no parameters, in which case you omit the parenthesis, like `my_app`.